oguzhan-yilmaz/balcony/docs/terraform-import-docker.md

         --rm -it ghcr.io/oguzhan-yilmaz/balcony-terraform-import:main"
 ```

+Brief explanation of the alias command:

+- `mkdir -p $BALCONY_TF_GEN_OUTPUT_DIR`: Create the output directory if it doesn't exist
+- `docker pull -q ghcr.io/oguzhan-yilmaz/balcony-terraform-import:main`: Pull the newer Docker image
+-  `echo \"Generated files will be saved to: $BALCONY_TF_GEN_OUTPUT_DIR\n\"`: inform about output directory
+- `docker run`: runs the docker image with the options talked above.
+This kind of alias command is called a [function-like alias](https://unix.stackexchange.com/a/330002), allows us to pass arguments to our `entrypoint.sh`.

+```bash title="Running the 'balcony-tf-import' alias"

+balcony-tf-import ec2 Instances --paginate

+balcony-tf-import ec2 Instances --list
+```

 !!!
 Warning
     You can't use `--output, -o` option with the docker image.

     That's because we have a staticly defined output directory in the image, so don't use it.

-```bash title="Running the 'balcony-tf-import' alias"
-balcony-tf-import ec2 Instances --paginate

-balcony-tf-import ec2 Instances --list
-```